iamCRP/Todo-App/README.md

 # 📝 Todo App

 A simple and elegant **Flutter Todo App** to manage your daily tasks.
-This project is built with **Flutter** and demonstrates clean UI, state management, and Firebase integration (if you plan to extend it).
+This project is built with **Flutter** and demonstrates clean UI, state management (if you plan to extend it).

 ---